windingtree/org.id/docs/README.md

 The PrivateCall smart contract allows to have pending transactions on smart contracts, with data stored, that would be encrypted/decrypted using the WT Key Registry.
 To obtain the encrypted data the receiver will need to decode the transaction data using the abi decoder.
 By using the WTKey library it is easy to decrypt the data and check the integrity.
 If the data is correct it is possible to continue the call and execute the publicCall the user sent at the beginning.

-Steps when user Augusto wants to make a booking on a Flight published by WTAir:
+Steps when user Augusto wants to book a Flight published by WTAir:

 1. Augusto looks for the WTAir public key on WTKeysRegistry
 2. Augusto encrypts the data using multiple key encryption (adding WTAir as owner of the data too) and sign it